thecodingmachine/kickoff-docker-php/README.md

 |-------------------|---------------|-------------------------------------------------------------|
 | rabbitmq.user     | `kickoff.yml` | The RabbitMQ user of your PHP application.                  |
 | RABBITMQ_PASSWORD | `.env`        | The password of the user defined in the `kickoff.yml` file. |

+**Note:** the credentials will only be set the first time the RabbitMQ container is launched.
+If you want to update them after, use the RabbitMQ dashboard.
+You could also delete the RabbitMQ named volume, but proceed with caution: it will also delete all your queues, messages and so on.

 ## Contributing